emfcamp/Website/templates/about/health.md

 While you're at EMF, our medical team will be available to assist you if you're injured or ill, or if you just need some suncream &mdash; just drop by the first aid tent.

-If you have an urgent medical issue, call 1099 on the phone system or ask any volunteer with a radio.
-Please call our medical team instead of dialling 999, as you will get a faster response from our paramedics on site.
+If you have an urgent medical issue, head to the first aid tent, call 1099 on the phone system, or ask any volunteer with a radio.
+Only dial 999 as a last resort &mdash; we have paramedics on site who will get to you quicker.

 ## Refund policy